-When we’re too old to continue moving around the world as we do now, Lief and I intend to settle in Paris.
-For us, this city is as good as it gets.
+Lief and I have long agreed that, when we’re too old to continue moving around the world as we do now, we’ll settle in Paris.

 All of my favorite things are here—bookstores, antique shops, champagne cellars, pretty parks, well-tended gardens, old buildings, and old friends.
 The city cycles reliably through other favorites, especially at Christmas, when tiny white lights are strung along the grand boulevards and shop windows are framed with evergreens and gold baubles.

 In Paris, a loaf of baguette and a bottle of wine are the makings of one of the most memorable afternoons of your life when enjoyed riverside.
 This has been true for hundreds of years and will be true for hundreds more.
 Lief and I promise to continue to test the point, though, at regular intervals.